Social Media Analytics: Measuring Success and Refining Your Strategy

 To measure your social media efforts, you'll simply need to use the right tools and methods.

-If you measure your social media efforts and notice an increase in your ROI, this means you're doing something right.
+If you measure your social media efforts and notice an increase in ROI, you're doing something right.
 Just stick to your strategy.